 Inspired by the form of hands held in prayer, the building’s identity is defined by its uniquely shaped chapel.
 The chapel features a large expanse of glass that allows the illuminated interior to serve as a beacon in the night.

 The facility contains 7 patient rooms with shell space for an additional 7 patient rooms in the future.
 Designed with putting the focus on the patient and families first, each patient room is adjoined with a guest room so the family can stay nearby around the clock.
 Both the patient room and connected guest rooms have doors that open to the patio which overlook the beautiful courtyard.
-Here, a water feature and labyrinth, along with a garden, provide a peaceful setting within a walled safe haven from the surrounding urban environment.
+This outside space provides a peaceful setting within a walled safe haven from the surrounding urban environment.
 Patients’ beds also can be easily moved out onto the outdoor patio to enjoy the surrounding nature.

 Across the hall from each room are quiet alcoves designed to give families a private gathering space outside of the patient room.
 Additional spaces provided for guests include a children’s play room featuring a unique magnetic play wall, a kitchen with attached dining room, and a large community room centered around a cozy fireplace.
 Located on the second floor are offices and a large conference room for bereavement counseling, support groups, social services and volunteer training, and hospital functions.